RooCMS/RooCMS/readme.md

 -------
 1. Download latest release from site <http://www.roocms.com>.
 2. Unpack archive to folder with your site on  hosting
-3. Create MySQL BD on your hosting
+3. Create MySQL DB on your hosting
 4. In browser open link: `http://www.your_site.com/install/`

 > Instead of `your_site.com` use the domain name attached to your hosting.